Welcome to Birdquest

 West Papua Tour Prices: We are sometimes asked why West Papua tour prices are so expensive, especially when there are basic accommodations for much of the tour.
-The answer is straightforward, but not entirely obvious to an outside observer; the extraordinarily high price levels that are charged by the local agents.
-There are so very few competent local ecotourism agents (and they do have to have an unusual level of expertise to function well in this remote and very undeveloped part of the world) that they are able to dictate price levels.
-They do assure us that their operating costs in West Papua are very high.
+The answer is straightforward, but not entirely obvious to an outside observer; the very high price levels that are charged by the local agents.
+There are very few competent local ecotourism agents in West Papua and the best of them have to have an unusual level of expertise in order to function well in this remote and very undeveloped part of the world.
+They assure us that their operating costs in West Papua are very high.

 Important Information for Pound Payers: Kindly note that the Pound prices shown here are based on post-EU-referendum exchange rate reality, unlike the website prices of most UK bird tour operators which are still based on outdated and hugely higher pre-referendum exchange rates.
 Consequently you can rest assured that we will not have to adjust these prices upwards at invoicing, unless the Pound falls significantly further, and if there is any recovery by the Pound you will receive the full benefit of the cost-saving by way of a price reduction at invoicing.

 Tour Price: £4890, €5770, $6410 Manokwari/Sorong.

 Price includes all transportation (including the Manokwari-Sorong flight), all accommodations, all meals, bottled water, some drinks, all excursions, all entrance fees, all tips for local drivers/guides and for accommodations/restaurants, leader services.